 - 1. Do not use kit components beyond their expiration dates. - 2.
 Do not interchange kit components from different lots. - 3.
 All materials must be at room temperature (20-28 °C). - 4.
 Have all reagents and samples ready before start of the assay.
 Once started, the test must be performed without interruption to get the most reliable and consistent results. - 5.
 Perform the assay steps only in the order indicated. - 6.
 Always use fresh sample dilutions. - 7.
 Pipette all reagents and samples into the bottom of the wells. - 8.
-To avoid carryover contamination changes the tip between samples and different kit controls. - 9.
-It is important to wash microwells thoroughly and remove the last droplets of wash buffer to achieve best results. - 10.
-All incubation steps must be accurately timed. - 11.
-Control sera or pools should routinely be assayed as unknowns to check performance of the reagents and the assay.
+To avoid carryover contamination change the tip between samples and different kit controls. - 9.
+It is important to wash microwells thoroughly and remove the last droplets of wash buffer to achieve best results.